 - Tangible property is any property that can be seen or touched and includes both real and personal property. - Real property is land and generally anything that is built on, growing on, or attached to land.
-However, land itself is never depreciable. - Personal property is property that is not real estate, such as a car, truck, or office equipment. - 2) Intangible property is property such as a copyright or franchise.
+However, land itself is never depreciable. - Personal property is property that is not real estate, such as a car, truck, or office equipment. - Intangible property generally is property that has value but that you cannot see or touch.
+It includes items such as copyrights, franchises, trademarks, and trade names.